notiflix/Notiflix/README.md

 /*
 * @param1 {string}: Required, message text in String format.
 *
-* @param2 {Object | function}: Optional, extend the initialize options with new options for each notification element.
-Or, a callback function when the notification element has been clicked.
+* @param2 {function | Object}: Optional, a callback function when the notification element has been clicked.
+Or, extend the initialize options with new options for each notification element.
 *
-* @param3 {function}: Optional, a callback function when the notification element has been clicked (if the second parameter is an Object).
+* @param3 {Object}: Optional, extend the initialize options with new options for each notification element (if the second parameter is a callback function).
 */

 // e.g. Only message